RedBeardLab/rediSQL/doc/docs/index.md

 All the commands are replicated, but the read-only ones.

 With AOF replication you also get instance replication that allows replicating the same dataset into different Redis instances in a master/slave fashion.

+## Obtain

+There are **two version** of the software, a "community", completely open source version and a PRO version that comes with **more features and support plan.**

+Both versions can be [**obtained in the store.**][store]

+For the community version, you can just download it, we ask for a small donation if you can support the project but feel free to just input 0€ and download it.

+For the PRO version you need to [**sign up here**][signup], after you signed up you will be able to download the software.

+A detailed coverage of the PRO version [is provided here][pro]

+Finally you can also obtain the software from [github releases][github_release]

+## Motivation

+The main motivation behind the project is to provide a quick and hands-off environment to store structured data.

+It also turns out that RediSQL is a great way to cache your content and data in a more structured way.

+The main history and motivation of the project are explained [in this page.][motivations]

 # PRO